|Type of tour:||Guided|

 On the upper deck is a spacious living and dining room with panoramic view.
 WIFI is available, along with a laptop for general use.

-Holland and Belgium are very flat countries.
+The Netherlands and Belgium are very flat countries and great for bicycle tours.
 This tour averages 22 miles a day, all primarily flat.

 You can stay on board the boat on any, if you don't want to cycle on any day.